rohitmt/technical-paper/README.md

            ```
                 '\u0000'
            ```
-      1. **short data type :** The short data type is a 16-bit signed two’s complement intege.
+      1. **short data type :** The short data type is a 16-bit signed 2’s complement integer.
 The short data type can also be used to save memory just like byte data type.Short data type is 2 time smaller the integer.

            **Syntax :**